-What is TCP used for?
+What is TCP, and what is it used for?
 When should you use a TCP connection?
 Does it have anything to do with Reolink cameras?
-This article will answer all of these questions and is divided into the following three sections:
+This article will answer all these questions in the following three sections:

 3. Practical Applications of TCP with Reolink Cameras